lori94/DSCI-532_group-203_Lab1-2/README.md

 ## Description of the app & sketch

-> The app contains four plots for our users to conveniently know where and when they should go for the central park to observe squirrels.
+> Our app contains four plots for our users to conveniently know where and when they should go for the central park to observe squirrels.
 The first plot on the top-left is a map of the park, with gradient colors filled in each region.
 The deeper the color, the more squirrels in that region.
 So with this map, the users can directly see which part of the park they should go to find squirrels.
 We think this can be really helpful because what the users get is not just region names, but an actual map.
 They won't need to look up those names if they are unfamiliar with the park.
 The bar chart on the bottom-left gives information on the exact amount of squirrels in each region of the park.
 This bar chart can be straight-forward in telling the difference in numbers of squirrels among regions.
 And the bars are ordered so that our users can quickly find out the most and the lest squirrel-populated regions.
 The bar plot on the top-right shows the difference in the number of squirrels between morning (AM) and afternoon (PM).
 The value is calculated by `PM` - `AM`, which means positive-value bars (red ones) indicates more squirrels in the afternoon (PM).